-What is Authentic Travel Anyways?
+What is Authentic Travel?

 Yesterday I received a spammy email from a travel company that offers “authentic tours” to India.
-The company’s name is not important because it’s one of hundreds that send similar messages to by inbox every week.
+The company’s name is not important because it’s one of hundreds that send similar messages to my inbox every week.
 Yay, email!

 As someone that’s fairly receptive to travel information (and has a relentless curiousity about India), I clicked through to see what this company had to offer.
 The language and tone of the website positioned the company as one that “goes beyond the brochure” to find “unique and authentic” travel experience.